isomerpages/mol-services/_government-services/06-manage-finances/06d-health-expenses.md

       <div class="tab-content">
     <p>To claim this relief, there are a few conditions to meet (as stated below).</p>
     <ol>
-<li>Your CPF contributions to your Medisave Account (both mandatory and voluntary) in the previous year was less than $5,000</li>
+<li>Your CPF contributions to your Medisave Account (both mandatory and voluntary) in the previous year were less than $5,000</li>
 <li>You have paid the premiums for your life insurance policy in the previous year</li>
   </ol>
 <p>Life insurance relief cannot be claimed on premiums paid for the following:</p>